I think of tea as my dharma, my path, and am so thankful to be able to share its magic with you!

 From coast to coast, we have been growing ever since!
 Firepot has sparked a community and created a movement of people who are drawn together by their love of tea!
 I am endlessly grateful to those amazing women who, years ago in Montana, showed me how to make the world’s most vibrant chai and to all of the people who have come to love our teas over the years.

-Which brings us to today…Today Firepot Nomadic Teas offers you a full collection of fair trade and organic tea from the original micro-brewed chai to ceremonial matcha, and from wellness tea sachets to rare, seasonal selections grown and produced by the masters and pioneers of the industry.
+This brings us to today…Today Firepot Nomadic Teas offers you a full collection of fair trade and organic tea from the original micro-brewed chai to ceremonial matcha, and from wellness tea sachets to rare, seasonal selections grown and produced by the masters and pioneers of the industry.

-We are here to improve lives, to make a difference, to bring you peace, health, connection and joy!
+We are here to improve lives, make a difference, to bring you peace, health, connection and joy!
 I look forward to serving you a cup of chai, to sending you freshly blended and brewed teas and to growing a community of tea lovers like you!

 Sarah Scarborough, Founder, Firepot Nomadic Teas